-Every charitable corporation, unincorporated association, and trustee must register with the Attorney General's Registry of Charitable Trusts within 30 days after it initially receives property.
+Every charitable corporation, unincorporated association, and trustee must register with the Attorney General's Registry of Charities and Fundraisers within 30 days after it initially receives property.
 Property includes more than just money, such as supplies, food, clothing, real property, stocks and bonds, and other tangible gifts.
-Thus, even if the charity has no money, if it has charitable "property," it must file a CT-1 Form to register with the Registry, and do so within 30 days of the property's receipt.
-Thereafter, it must annually file a RRF-1 Form with the Registry.
-For charities with less than \$25,000 in gross annual revenue, there is no filing fee for the RRF-1 Form.
+Thus, even if the charity has no money, if it has charitable "property," it must file a Form CT-1 to register with the Registry, and do so within 30 days of the property's receipt.
+Thereafter, it must annually file a Form RRF-1 with the Registry.
+For charities with less than \$25,000 in gross annual revenue, there is no filing fee for the Form RRF-1.
+Also, charities with less than \$50,000 annual revenue must file an Annual Treasurer's Report (Form CT-TR-1).

-"What is a mutual benefit corporation and when does it have to register with the Attorney General's Registry of Charitable Trusts?"
+"What is a mutual benefit corporation and when does it have to register with the Attorney General's Registry of Charities and Fundraisers?"

-Many mutual benefit corporations are often organized for the benefit of their members.
+Mutual benefit corporations are often organized for the benefit of their members.
 Examples of mutual benefit corporations include civic leagues, social welfare organizations, local employee associations, veterans of foreign wars organizations, homeowners' associations, business leagues, and chambers of commerce.
-Yet, if a mutual benefit corporation holds any of its assets for charitable purposes, it must register and report on these charitable assets to the Attorney General.
+Yet, if a mutual benefit corporation solicits, receives, or holds any assets for charitable purposes, it must register and report on these charitable assets to the Attorney General.